greenheartgames/greenworks/readme.md

 #Greenworks

-Greenworks is a nodejs addon integrated with [Steamworks](http://www.steampowered.com/steamworks/).
+Greenworks is a node.js addon which allows you to integrate your HTML5 app or game with [Steamworks](http://www.steampowered.com/steamworks/).
-The addon aims to expose Steam APIs to javascript for easy usage.
+The addon exposes a number of useful Steamworks APIs to JavaScript for easy usage.

 Greenworks supports: